 Pursue more complete information about secrets or hidden issues like substance abuse.

-I promise to be there for you both every step of your journey.
-My goal is to help you both grow from your struggles, heal from your pain, and move forward to where you want to be in your relationship.
+Cassandra’s promise to couples – is to be there for you both every step of your journey.
+Her goal is to help you both grow from your struggles, heal from your pain, and move forward to where you want to be in your relationship.